The Ultimate Guide to UGC Campaigns for eCommerce

-One of the most powerful ways to promote your products is by showing your customers using it.
+One of the most powerful ways to promote your products is by showing your customers using them.
 This is the reason that visual social media platforms like Instagram are such popular platforms for shoppers and eCommerce marketers.

 In fact, studies show that 86% of women use social media for shopping advice.
 That’s a ton of people that go on social media to specifically look for their peers’ advice on which products to buy.